 Her research interests are in Information Technology Law and Medical and Health Law, specifically the use, storage, and treatment of sequenced genomic data.
 Her current and on-going research is concerned with a variety of issues, including: wrap contracts, the regulation of emerging and disruptive technologies, consumer protection, surveillance technologies, artificial intelligence and regulation of robotics, synthetic biology, cyber security, and responsible innovation.
 She is also particularly interested in the societal impact of new and emerging technologies.

-Andelka’s doctoral research examined the use of online wrap contracts (clickwrap and browsewrap) and the protection of consumers’ rights in their genetic information in the context of direct-to-consumer (DTC) genetic testing.
+Andelka completed her doctorate at Oxford and her doctoral research examined the use of online wrap contracts (clickwrap and browsewrap) and the protection of consumers’ rights in their genetic information in the context of direct-to-consumer (DTC) genetic testing.

 - Andelka M. Phillips, Buying Your Self on the Internet: Wrap Contracts and Personal Genomics (Edinburgh University Press, forthcoming 2019) – this is part of Edinburgh University Press’ Future Law series

 - Jonathan Herring, Thana Campos, and Andelka M. Phillips, (eds), Philosophical Foundations of Medical Law (Oxford University Press, forthcoming 2018/ 2019) – this is part of Oxford University Press’ Philosophical Foundations of Law series.